 26. The Working Group on Governance established the Subcommittee on Budget and Transition (Sub-committee), also chaired by Luxembourg, which covered budgetary matters and issues related to the transition from the Preparatory Commission to the International Renewable Energy Agency.
-The Sub-committee discussed and submitted four documents: Budget Overview and Transition Issues63, FROT report recommendations and Secretariat Action Plan "The way forward"64, Draft Decision on the Transfer of Assets and Liabilities from the Preparatory Commission for the International Renewable Energy Agency to the International Renewable Energy Agency and Recommendations on other Transitional Arrangements65 and Draft Decision on the Acceptance of Assets and Liabilities of the Preparatory Commission for the International Renewable Energy Agency by the International Renewable Energy Agency and other Transitional Arrangements.
+The Sub-committee discussed and submitted four documents: Budget Overview and Transition Issues50, FROT report recommendations and Secretariat Action Plan "The way forward"51, draft Decision on the Transfer of Assets and Liabilities from the Preparatory Commission for the International Renewable Energy Agency and Recommendations on other Transitional Arrangements52 and draft Decision on the Acceptance of Assets and Liabilities of the Preparatory Commission for the International Renewable Energy Agency by the International Renewable Energy Agency and other Transitional Arrangements.

 27. The Headquarters Agreement Working Group was chaired by the United Arab Emirates.
-The Commission formally mandated the Group, which had already been constituted informally in November 2009, to finalise the text of the Headquarters Agreement between the Commission and the host country in order to regulate the legal relations between the Commission and the host country and to secure privileges and immunities for the Commission and its subsidiary bodies, as well as the Secretariat and its staff.66 The Headquarters Agreement was revised according to comments from Group members, as well as other Members of the Commission during 2010, and was ready for signature at the fourth session of the Commission.
-It was signed on 25 October 2010 by His Excellency Dr. Abdul Rahim Al Awadhi, Assistant Minister for Legal Affairs of the United Arab Emirates, on behalf of the Interim Secretariat.67 At the fourth session of the Commission, Members adopted the procedure for the permanent agreements relating to the Headquarters in Abu Dhabi, the IRENA Innovation and Technology Centre in Bonn and the IRENA Liaison Office in Vienna as proposed in the Report of the Chair of the Working Group on the Headquarters Agreement.68
+The Commission formally mandated the Group, which had already been constituted informally in November 2009, to finalise the text of the Headquarters Agreement between the Commission and the host country in order to regulate the legal relations between the Commission and the host country and to secure privileges and immunities for the Commission and its subsidiary bodies, as well as the Secretariat and its staff.53 The Headquarters Agreement was revised according to comments from Group members, as well as other Members of the Commission during 2010, and was ready for signature at the fourth session of the Commission.
+It was signed on 25 October 2010 by His Excellency Dr. Abdul Rahim Al Awadhi, Assistant Minister for Legal Affairs of the United Arab Emirates, on behalf of the host country and by Rafael Conde de Saro, Chair of the fourth session of the Commission, on behalf of the Interim Secretariat.54 At the fourth session of the Commission, Members adopted the procedure for the permanent agreements relating to the Headquarters in Abu